Ipotrick/Daxa/wiki/Building.md

 I recommend using VSCode with the official Microsoft C++ extension pack

 Daxa comes with a launch script for launching samples with the VSCode debugger.
 First you need to select a build configuration.
 There should be the option of debug/release.
 To just build it without launching, you can press F7.
-This will make vcpkg pull in all the dependencies (build them if not already installed), build daxa itself, and will build all the samples.
+This will make vcpkg pull in all the dependencies (build them if not already installed), build Daxa itself, and will build all the samples.
 To run a sample, you select which one from the bottom, and press F5.
 If the code hasn’t already been built, this will also trigger a build step identical to pressing F7.

 ## Custom Validation (Only really applicable to Daxa developers):